tchiotludo/akhq/README.md

   consumer.
 All properties from [Kafka documentation](https://kafka.apache.org/documentation/) is available.

 ### Micronaut configuration
-> Since AkHQ is based on [Micronaut](https://micronaut.io/), you can customize configurations (server port, ssl, ...) with [Micronaut configuration](https://docs.micronaut.io/snapshot/guide/configurationreference.html#io.micronaut.http.server.HttpServerConfiguration).
+> Since AKHQ is based on [Micronaut](https://micronaut.io/), you can customize configurations (server port, ssl, ...) with [Micronaut configuration](https://docs.micronaut.io/snapshot/guide/configurationreference.html#io.micronaut.http.server.HttpServerConfiguration).
 > More information can be found on [Micronaut documentation](https://docs.micronaut.io/snapshot/guide/index.html#config)

 ### Docker
-AkHQ docker image support 3 environment variables to handle configuraiton :
+AKHQ docker image support 3 environment variables to handle configuraiton :
 * `AKHQ_CONFIGURATION`: a string that contains the full configuration in yml that will be written on /app/configuration.yml on container.
 * `MICRONAUT_APPLICATION_JSON`: a string that contains the full configuration in JSON format